 Panorama Loop Trail Location

 How to Get There: The Panorama Loop Hike is found in the Black Rock Canyon of the Joshua Tree National Park near the Black Rock Campground.

 The Black Rock Canyon area is tucked away in the northwest corner of Joshua Tree.
-It was a 30 minute drive from our Airbnb in Twentynine Palms.
+It was a 30 minute drive from our vacation home rental in Twentynine Palms.